The User-friendly Deep Learning architecture is comprised of three components:

 By default, the backend stores data files on disk.
 But thanks to abstraction, the storage system can be easily swapped out.

 All other system related information (job templates, etc) is stored in a database.
 Currently, only PostgreSQL is supported.

 Nodes can be dynamically added to the pool of available workers, by simply starting up the job-launcher.
 A worker node polls for available jobs using its hardware environment (GPU?
 Hardware generation? etc) to only attempt to execute jobs that will succeed.

 Each job execution will result in a log file being stored back in the backend.
 This log can be used to determine potential error causes in case a job terminates unexpectedly.

-At the time of writing, three low-level client libraries are available that fully encapsulate the REST API:
+At the time of writing, three low-level client libraries are available that fully (or almost fully) encapsulate the REST API:

 These client libraries can be used to build user-facing applications.
 The following example implements are available: